kapt-labs/django-check-seo

 6. Add the permission (use_django_check_seo) to the users/groups you want to let access Django Check SEO.

-7. (optional) Configure the settings (see config below).
+7. (optional) Configure the settings (see below ).

 8. that's all folks!